Revisiting minimum description length complexity in overparameterized models: Discussion

 \subsection{Future directions}

 We believe that our work takes a useful step towards questioning the fundamental components that underlie the principle of bias-variance tradeoff, and provides a proof of concept for the value of revisiting the complexity measure in overparameterized settings.
 Besides, several direct future directions arise from our work.
 Relating MDL-COMP with out-of-sample guarantees under additional assumptions on the covariate design, like those in~\citep{hsu2012random,dobriban2018high} for the linear model is an interesting open problem.
+Our results for kernel methods are in the classical low-dimensional regime, and it is known that several kernels in the high-dimensional regime behave very similar to the linear kernel~\citep{el2010information,el2010spectrum}.
+Understanding the consequences in such high-dimensional regime for kernel methods with the MDL lens is another interesting future direction.
 Next, we note that our measures are based on ridge estimators but they are often not suitable for parameter estimation with sparse models in high-dimensions, and thus deriving MDL-COMP with codes suitably adapted for $\ell_1$-regularization would also be interesting.
-Additionally, it remains to define and investigate \mdltag\ beyond linear and kernel methods, e.g., for deep neural networks, as well as for classification tasks.
+Additionally, it remains to investigate suitable variants of our \mdltag\ or the more general one-part universal coding~\citep{grunwald2019minimum,grunwald2017tight} beyond linear and kernel methods, e.g., for deep neural networks, as well as for classification tasks.

 \acks{This work was partially supported by National Science Foundation grant NSF-DMS-1613002, NSF-2015341, and the Center for Science of Information (CSoI), a US NSF Science and Technology Center, under grant agreement CCF-0939370, the NSF grant 2023505 on Collaborative Research: Foundations of Data Science Institute (FODSI), the NSF and the Simons Foundation for the Collaboration on the Theoretical Foundations of Deep Learning through awards DMS-2031883 and 814639, and an Amazon Research Award to BY, and Office of Naval Research grant DOD ONR-N00014-18-1-2640 and National Science Foundation grant NSF-DMS-2015454 to MJW.}